Kazi Nazrul Islam: Later life

 In 1930, his book Pralayshikha was banned and he faced charges of sedition by the British Indian colonial government.
 He was sent to jail and released in 1931, after the Gandhi–Irwin Pact was signed.
-In 1933, Nazrul published a collection of essays titled "Modern World Literature", in which he analyses different styles and themes of literature.
+In 1933, Nazrul Islam published a collection of essays titled "Modern World Literature", in which he analyses different styles and themes of literature.
 Between 1928 and 1935, he published 10 volumes containing 800 songs, of which more than 600 were based on classical ragas.
 Almost 100 were folk tunes after kirtans, and some 30 were patriotic songs.
-From the time of his return to Kolkata until he fell ill in 1941, Nazrul composed more than 2,600 songs, many of which have been lost.
-His songs based on baul, jhumur, Santhali folksongs, jhanpan, or the folk songs of snake charmers, bhatiali, and bhaoaia consist of tunes of folk-songs on the one hand and a refined lyric with poetic beauty on the other.
-Nazrul also wrote and published poems for children.
+From the time of his return to Kolkata until he fell ill in 1941, Nazrul Islam composed more than 2,600 songs, many of which have been lost.
+His songs based on Baul, jhumur, Santhali folksongs, jhanpan, or the folk songs of snake charmers, bhatiali, and bhaoaia consist of tunes of folk-songs on the one hand and a refined lyric with poetic beauty on the other.
+Nazrul Islam also wrote and published poems for children.

-Nazrul's success soon brought him into Indian theatre and the then-nascent film industry.
-His first film as a director was Dhruva Bhakta, which made him the first Muslim director of a Bengali film.
-The film Vidyapati (Master of Knowledge) was produced based on his recorded play in 1936, and Nazrul served as the music director for the film adaptation of Tagore's novel Gora.
-Nazrul wrote songs and directed music for Sachin Sengupta's biographical epic play based on the life of Siraj-ud-Daula.
+Nazrul Islam's success soon brought him into Indian theatre and the then-nascent film industry.
+His first film as a director was Dhruba, which made him the first Muslim director of a Bengali film.
+The film Vidyapati (Master of Knowledge) was produced based on his recorded play in 1936, and Nazrul Islam served as the music director for the film Patalpuri and Gora, (adaptation of Tagore's novel).
+Nazrul Islam wrote songs and directed music for Sachin Sengupta's biographical epic play based on the life of Siraj-ud-Daula.
 He worked on the plays "Jahangir" and "Annyapurna" by Monilal Gangopadhyay.
 In 1939 Nazrul began working for Calcutta Radio, supervising the production and broadcasting of the station's musical programs.
 He produced critical and analytic documentaries on music, such as "Haramoni" and "Navaraga-malika".
-Nazrul also wrote a large variety of songs inspired by the raga Bhairav.
+Nazrul Islam also wrote a large variety of songs inspired by the raga Bhairav.